 There is a little hole-in-the-wall cafe where we used to live in Corvallis, Oregon that serves the best Hawaiian Shoyu Chicken you can get short of flying to Hawaii.
-The ribs are probably their claim to fame, but I’m a sucker for their shoyu chicken and macaroni salad.
-It’s been a while in the making, but I think the recipe I’ve come up with makes for a pretty stinkin’ good substitute when I have a hankering for big plate of sweet meat, rice, and mac– which happens at least twice a week.
+The ribs are probably their claim to fame, but I'm a sucker for their shoyu chicken and macaroni salad.
+It's been a while in the making, but I think the recipe I've come up with makes for a pretty stinkin' good substitute when I have a hankering for a big plate of sweet meat, rice, and mac-- which happens at least twice a week.

 Hawaiian Shoyu chicken is one of the simplest things to make.
 Seriously.
 Yet somehow the few, simple ingredients turn into deep flavors, tender meat and an all-around unforgettable meal.
 Shoyu is just another name for soy sauce, so as you might guess, we're using a lot of soy sauce here.
 Other ingredients include Worcestershire sauce, ginger, garlic, sugar, water, and a little red pepper.